0xGabi/celeste-helpers/README.md

-# 1Hive Celeste helper contracts and utilties
+# 1Hive Celeste helper contracts and utilties for upgradeable contracts